> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

 What are micropatterns and how can I use them?

 Micropatterns allow you to control the shape of your cells and to have single cell imaging.
 You can choose between several shapes and sizes, depending on the cell type and on your experimental needs.
 4Dcell provides various micropatterned products.
 Discover them on the Micropatterns page.

 What is the standard 4Dcell photomask?

-Our mask is 2.5 inches, and allows to microprint 4 coverslips (24-25mm diameter) at the same time.
-Our standard designs are made of 8 areas, with approximately 42 sub-areas fully observable with a 10x objective field.
+Our mask is 2.5 inches, and allows the microprinting of 4 coverslips (24-25mm diameter) at the same time.
+Our standard designs consist of 8 areas, with approximately 42 sub-areas fully observable with a 10x objective field.
 For one slide you have thousands of printed micropatterns.
-Sizes of the patterns go from 10 to 100 µm.
-You can see all the features of the standard 4Dcell photomask page.
+Sizes of the patterns range from 10 to 100 µm.
+You can see all the features on the standard 4Dcell photomask page.